America’s 20 Best Lobster Rolls Outside of Maine

-The lobster roll served at chef Mike Lata’s Charleston seafood mecca is slightly out of the ordinary, but still insanely delicious.
+The lobster roll served as weekly special at chef Mike Lata’s Charleston seafood mecca is slightly out of the ordinary (ha), but still insanely delicious.
 Lobsters are brought in straight from Maine, and they’re given the royal treatment: a half-pound of lobster meat goes into each roll, mixed with a bright combination of mayo, Tabasco, lemon, mustard, garlic, celery, chives, shallots, and Old Bay.

-The lobster roll served at Belle Isle, which recently moved into a huge new waterfront location on the Boston outskirts with plenty of sunlight and a bar, is nothing short of epic.
+The lobster roll served at Belle Isle, which can now be found in a huge waterfront location on the Boston outskirts with plenty of sunlight and a bar, is nothing short of epic.
 You can barely see the bun beneath a gargantuan pile of tail, claw, and knuckle meat, and it’s adorned with some lettuce that’s not exactly necessary and not too much mayo.

 Arguably the most visibly striking roll on our list, the lobster roll served at chef David Myers’ Hinoki & The Bird starts with a bun that’s been toasted with charcoal powder, giving it a jet-black appearance.
 To create the lobster salad, executive chef Kuniko Yagi mixes chunks of fresh lobster with a Vietnamese-style green curry aioli and wisps of fresh Thai basil.
 It’s gourmet to the max, sure, but it also happens to be downright delicious.